Dev2th3Core/oop/C#/docs/polymorphism.md

 Polymorphism means "many forms."
 In programming, it lets you use a single type (like a base class or interface) to work with objects of different types (like different employee types).
 This makes your code flexible and easy to extend.

 **Simple Example:**
-Suppose you have different types of employees—permanent and contract.
+Suppose you have different types of employees, permanent and contract.
 Both have a `CalculatePay()` method, but each calculates pay differently.
 With polymorphism, you can write code that works with any employee type, and the correct `CalculatePay()` method will be called automatically.

 **Why do we need it?**
 - You can write code that works with groups of related objects, without worrying about their exact type.